-Presence of credit enhancement in the form of over-collateralisation and CC - The first line of support for Series A1 PTC in the transaction is in the form of over-collateralisation of 15.52% of the initial pool of invoices.
+Presence of credit enhancement in the form of over-collateralisation and CC - The first line of support for Series A1 PTC in the transaction is in the form of over-collateralisation of 16.15% of the initial pool of invoices.
 A CC of Rs.
-0.75 crore (5.00% of the initial pool value of invoices), to be provided by the Originator, would act as further credit enhancement in the transaction.
+0.77 crore (5.00% of the initial pool value of invoices), to be provided by the Originator, would act as further credit enhancement in the transaction.
 In the event of a shortfall in meeting the promised PTC payouts, the trustee will utilise the CC to meet the same.

-Established relationships between originator and buyers - The Originator has established relationships with most of the Buyers with average vintage of 18 months as on the pool cut-off date.
-This is also supported by the eligibility criteria for the follow-on pools, whereby the minimum vintage between the Originator and Buyer should be at least three months.
+Established relationships between Originator and Buyers - The Originator has established relationships with most of the buyers with average vintage of 18 months as on the pool cut-off date.
+This is also supported by the eligibility criteria for the follow-on pools where minimum vintage between the Originator and Buyer should be of at least nine months.

-No commingling risk - As per the transaction structure, the payments from the Buyers would be received in designated escrow accounts operated by the Originator but the debit will be controlled by the trustee.
-Payments relating to the assigned invoices would then be passed on to the Collection and Payout Account of the PTC trust.
-Thus, ICRA notes that there would be no commingling of funds for the transaction with the Originator's own cash flows.
+No commingling risk - As per the transaction structure, the payments from the Buyers would be received in the designated escrow accounts operated by the Originator but the debit will be controlled by the trustee.
+The payments relating to the assigned invoices would then be passed on to the Collection and Payout Account of the PTC trust.
+Thus, ICRA notes that there would be no commingling of funds for the transaction with the Originator's own cashflows.